dvera/converge/README.md

 - kent source utils >= v323 (only for conversions to or from bigWig/bigBed)
 - sra toolkit >= 2.4.5 (only for sra -> fastq conversion)

+Other programs converge uses include several GNU programs that are typically preinstalled in most Linux distributions, including awk, grep, sort, and cut.
+For older linux distributions, you may need to install a more recent version of GNU core utilities that supports parallelization in `sort`.

 Below is a table of function-by-function dependencies:

 |function|from|to|external dependency|